J-WEL Webinar, “Behavioral Science in the Field: A New Model for Graduate Research Practicums,” July 8, 2020

 MIT Governance Lab is a group of political scientists focusing on innovation in citizen engagement and government responsiveness.
 MIT GOV/LAB is based in the Political Science Department of the Massachusetts Institute of Technology.

-Busara Center for Behavioral Economics, based in Nairobi, Kena, is an organization that works with researchers and organizations to advance and apply behavioral science in pursuit of poverty alleviation.
+Busara Center for Behavioral Economics, based in Nairobi, Kenya, is an organization that works with researchers and organizations to advance and apply behavioral science in pursuit of poverty alleviation.

-MIT Political Science PhD students Nicole Wilson and Stuart Russell prepare for exploratory field research in Kenya (Alisa Zomer).
+MIT Political Science PhD students Nicole Wilson and Stuart Russell, participants in the pilot Behavioral Science in the Field course, prepare for exploratory field research in Kenya (Alisa Zomer).